 All aspects of the Quality Assurance Program at Xilinx have been designed to eliminate the root cause of defects, rather than to try to remove them by inspection.
 The programs are in full compliance with the requirements of Appendix A of MIL-M-38510.
 These programs emphasize heavily the aspects of process control, process documentation, and operator training.
 These programs and those of the company's subcontractors are subjected to extensive internal and external audits to ensure compliance.
 Xilinx calculates its outgoing component quality level, expressed in PPM (defective parts per million devices shipped) using the industry standard methods now adopted by JEDEC and published in JEDEC Standard 16.
 These figures of merit are revised monthly and published quarterly by Xilinx Quality Assurance.
-Figure 1 details Xilinx efforts to improve the outgoing quality of its products over the last year.
-Summary data for this performance will continue to be made available for downloading from the Xilinx Electronic Bulletin Board at (408) 559-9372 (1200/2400 baud; eight data bits; no parity; one stop bit) supporting all of the following communications protocols: ASCII, Kermit, XModem, -CRC, and Telink.
+Figure 1 shows the quality improvements over the past 18 months.

 Xilinx is committed to customer satisfaction.
-By adhering to the highest quality standards, the company has achieved leadership in the EPLD and FPGA manufacturing areas and in the supporting arena of developmentsystems software.
+By adhering to the highest quality standards, the company has achieved leadership in the EPLD and FPGA manufacturing areas.